 Aerospace engineers need to become familiar with how types of aircraft are classified and used, e.g., whether it is a civil airplane designed to transport passengers (i.e., an airliner) or a general aviation airplane intended for training and recreational use or a military aircraft developed for a combat role, or some other type of aviation asset.
-This distinction is fundamental because of the regulations that apply to an aircraft’s engineering design, as well as its flight operations, depending on the classification of that aircraft.
+This distinction is fundamental because the regulations that apply to an aircraft’s engineering design, as well as its flight operations, depend on the classification of that aircraft.

 - Identify and properly classify different aircraft types within the aviation spectrum.

 - Appreciate the roles of the Federal Aviation Administration (FAA) and the International Civil Aviation Organization (ICAO).

 - Understand the purpose and scope of the U.S. Federal Aviation Regulations (FARs) and the European Aviation Safety Agency (EASA) regulations.

 - Know more about the various requirements and documents pertaining to a civil aircraft’s airworthiness.

 In practice, aircraft are best classified by using criteria besides just the in-service use of the aircraft, such as the nature of its propulsion system (e.g., propeller or jet), the number of engines (e.g., single-engine or multi-engine), land-based or sea-based, or in some other way such as primarily passenger-carrying or primarily cargo-carrying.
 In some cases, the classification may be unambiguous.
 However, in other cases, a precise aircraft classification, such as for certification and the issuance of a Certificate of Airworthiness, may require careful qualification., e.g., for an amphibious aircraft or a tiltrotor.
 Most aircraft, however, will fall clearly into a defined classification based on their intended purpose and use.